shapeshed/jekyll.shapeshed.com/_posts/2008-07-28-setting_up_mod_ssl_on_apache_centos_52.md

 ---
 layout: post
 title: Setting up mod_ssl on Apache Centos 5.2
-excerpt: This tutorial will explain how to set up a site over https on Centos 5.2, although it should work on most linux distributions.
+description: This tutorial will explain how to set up a site over https on Centos 5.2, although it should work on most linux distributions.
 The tutorial uses a self signed key so will work well for a personal website or testing purposes.
 This is provided as is so proceed at your own risk and take backups!
 categories: [Linux, Apache]
 ---
 ## Getting the required software